MAJOR ELECTIONS •

 • Winning the presidential election

-• What was unusual in Donald Trump’s 2016 victory is that he lost the popular vote with 47% of the votes to Hillary Clinton's 48%.
-It shows that the popular vote is only symbolical and doesn't count because it's an indirect election.
+Only the electoral vote matters as demonstrated by Donald Trump’s 2016 victory although he lost the popular vote with 47% of the votes to Hillary Clinton's 48%.
+It shows that the popular vote is only symbolical to show that in a federation, the states elect the federal president.

 Brexit: the UK leaving the EU in January 2020 after the June 2016 referendum.